senarvi/theanolm/README.md

       --dictionary-format srilm-classes \
       --hidden-layer-size 300 \
       --hidden-layer-type lstm \
+      --optimization-method adam \
       --batch-size 16 \
-      --learning-rate 0.02
+      --learning-rate 0.01

 During training, TheanoLM will save `model.npz` every time a minimum of the validation set cost is found.
-The file contains model parameters and values of training hyperparameters in numpy .npz format.
-If the file exists already when the training starts, TheanoLM will automatically continue training from the previous state.
+The file contains the current values of the model parameters and the training hyperparameters.
+If the file exists already when the training starts, and the saved model is compatible with the specified command line arguments, TheanoLM will automatically continue training from the previous state.

 ### Scoring a text file